Social unaccountability

 Claim

 Social unaccountability is a pressing issue that undermines trust and integrity in our communities.
 When individuals and institutions evade responsibility for their actions, it breeds a culture of impunity, eroding moral standards and fostering injustice.
 This lack of accountability allows harmful behaviors to persist unchecked, perpetuating inequality and suffering.
-We must confront this problem head-on, demanding transparency and responsibility to ensure a just society where everyone is held accountable for their actions.
+We must demand transparency and responsibility from all societal actors to ensure a just and equitable world for everyone.
+Ignoring this problem is not an option.

 Counter-claim